aarobc/dotfiles/README.md

+For best results you need:

+1. powerline
+2. vim
+3. zsh
+4. git

-Clone into home directory, then run
+Clone into home directory, then run:

-./install
-to create softlinks to the config files stored in the config directory. install plugins for vim: vim +BundleInstall +qall
+**./install**